[Part 1: Basics] OpenClaw.AI Master Class: Create Your Own Autonomous AI Agent with Gemini and Docker

 I am striving to create a lecture that can be helpful to everyone who wishes to utilize OpenClaw.

-I believe that focusing solely on learning how to use OpenClaw might lead to overlooking "security," which is one of the most important essentials.
-Therefore, I have designed this course with security in mind, and I plan to continue addressing security as an integral part of the content moving forward.
+I believe that focusing solely on learning how to use OpenClaw could lead to overlooking "security," which is one of the most important essentials.
+Therefore, I designed this course with security in mind, and I plan to continue covering it as an integral part of the curriculum moving forward.

-Furthermore, this course goes beyond simply utilizing OpenClaw; it focuses on building your own security sandbox to develop the proper intellectual foundation required for the full-fledged AI era.
+Furthermore, this course goes beyond the mere use of OpenClaw, focusing on building a security sandbox to develop the proper intellectual foundation required for the full-fledged AI era.

-I will add my small effort to help you grow into a highly competitive intellectual who leads upcoming trends, so please don't give up until the end; I hope we can adapt well and thrive in this new era together.
+I will add my small effort to help you grow into a competitive intellectual who leads upcoming trends, so please don't give up until the end; I hope we can adapt well and thrive together in this new era.

 Keep it up!

-• Provided Materials: PDF lesson plans for each class used in the lecture, source code required for practical exercises, and a free guide are provided.
+• Provided Materials: PDF lecture notes for each lesson used in the course, source code required for practice, and a free guide are provided.

 • OpenClaw